Wesleyan Theology: The Sacraments as Means of Grace

-John Wesley was an Anglican Priest, and hence his understanding of the Sacraments reflected, closely, what we today call "anglo-catholicism."
-For Wesley, a Sacrament was the outward sign of God's gift of inward Grace, to which Humans have the responsibility of outward response.
-Without our response, the Sacrament is not completed.
-This is, fundamentally, very similar (though not identical) to the Catholic understanding of the Sacraments.
-To this idea Wesley added the requirement that Jesus have clearly established the Sacrament in Scripture.
-Since this can only be said with certainty of Baptism and Holy Communion, Wesley -- following his Anglican tradition -- only recognized these two as formal "Sacraments," or as they are often referenced: "Sacraments properly-so-called."
+John Wesley was an Anglican Priest, and hence his understanding of the sacraments reflected, closely, what we today call "anglo-catholicism."
+For Wesley, a sacrament was the outward sign of God's gift of inward grace, to which Humans have the responsibility of outward response.
+Without our response, the sacrament is not completed.
+Fundamentally, this is very similar (though not identical) to the Catholic understanding of the sacraments.
+To this idea Wesley added the requirement that Jesus have clearly established the sacrament in Scripture.
+Since this can only be said with certainty of Baptism and Holy Communion, Wesley — following his Anglican tradition — only recognized these two as formal sacraments, or as they are often referenced: "sacraments properly-so-called."

-As Means of Divine Grace, Wesley understood the Sacraments as more than just outward obedience.
-Through the application of, or participation in, the Sacramental act, Wesley believed that Grace could be received.
-Hence, Wesley looked upon Baptism as: "An Outward and Visible Sign of an Inward and Spiritual Grace."
-In terms of his Order of Salvation, Wesley identified Baptism as the Church's external affirmation and proclamation of Prevenient Grace ...
-God calls us, apart from anything that we do, but we have the responsibility of response ... and that response comes in one of the Sacramentals that we will look at next week ...
-Confirmation.
+As Means of Divine Grace, Wesley understood the sacraments as more than just outward obedience.
+Through the application of, and participation in, the sacramental act Wesley believed that grace could be received.
+Hence, Wesley looked upon Baptism as: "An outward and visible sign of an Inward and spiritual grace."
+In terms of his Order of Salvation, Wesley identified Baptism as the Church's external recognition, affirmation, and proclamation of Prevenient Grace: God's calling on our lives comes to us apart from anything that we do, and we have the responsibility of response — that response comes in one of the sacramentals: Confirmation.

-For Wesley, Holy Communion was the means of Grace through which we are remembered to the Real Presence of Jesus.
-The reality of Jesus' Divine, Grace giving presence in the Sacrament of Holy Communion, must not be minimized.
-While Wesley didn not accept the Roman Catholic Doctrine of Transubstantiation, he nevertheless affirmed that Jesus was REALLY Present to the believer when the Believer ate and drank of the elements with Faith.
-This Means of Grace Wesley identified closely with Sanctifying Grace ...
-Communion provides the believer with the access to the Grace which they need to literally walk the Christian walk and improve their Christianity toward the goal that God has for them in Christ Jesus.
+For Wesley, Holy Communion was the means of grace through which we receive the real presence of Jesus.
+The reality of Jesus' Divine, grace-conveying, life-transforming presence in the sacrament of Holy Communion must not be minimized.
+While Wesley did not accept the Roman Catholic doctrine of Transubstantiation as explains how Jesus is really present in and through the bread and the wine, he nevertheless affirmed that Jesus was really, efficaciously present to the believer when the believer ate and drank of the elements with faith.
+Wesley closely identified this Means of Grace with Sanctifying Grace: Holy Communion provides Christians with access to the grace which we need to literally walk the Christian walk and improve our Christian living toward the goal that God has for us in Christ Jesus.